0xroko/p06-gravity-gallery/readme.md

 - [Live demo](https://p06-gravity-gallery.vercel.app/)

+@TODO: add gif

 ## Description

 Simple gallery with gravity effect.
+Main goal was to learn how to use physics engine in web app the React way.

 ## Tech used